Understanding Anticipatory Anxiety

 When approaching an important event like a big speech, job interview, or MRI, many individuals experience common side effects: a racing heart, sweaty palms, or butterflies—all signs of anticipatory anxiety.
 However, when these symptoms are a daily or hourly occurrence, they can become a significant disruption.

-Those experiencing more severe anticipatory anxiety might react by avoiding participation in activities (even favorite hobbies) or seeing friends and family.
+Those experiencing more severe anticipatory anxiety might react by avoiding participation in activities (even favorite hobbies) or seeing friends and family members.
 In addition to this avoidance, also often present are jumpiness, stomach pain, nausea, irritability, restlessness, muscle tension, and trouble concentrating.
-Other symptoms include shortness of breath, dizziness, or even numbness.
+Other symptoms of

 Conscious versus unconscious anticipatory anxiety

 Anticipatory anxiety can exist both in the conscious and unconscious.
-Sometimes, people will go through their days consciously feeling anxious about what is to come, fearing negative outcomes, imagining worst-case scenarios, or worrying about the existence of an unpredictable life-changing threat.
+Sometimes, people will go through their days or even weeks consciously feeling anxious about what is to come, fearing negative outcomes, imagining worst-case scenarios, or worrying about the existence of an unpredictable life-changing threat.
 But other times, anxiety can be more complicated.
 Tension can unconsciously creep into dreams or manifest itself in outbursts.
 In both circumstances, we can try to understand the underlying anxieties to address them head-on.

 Overcoming anticipatory anxiety